UlyssesZh/UlyssesZh.github.io/_posts/2020-05-31-high-dim-euler-eq.md

 title: Generalization of Euler--Lagrange equation
 date: 2020-05-31 12:53:17 +0800
 categories:
   - math
 tags:
   - calculus
 layout: post
+excerpt: >
-excerpt: 'We may generalize Euler--Lagrange equation to higher dimensional optimization problems: find a function defined inside a region to extremize a functional defined as an integral over that region, with the constraint that the value of the function is fixed on the boundary of the region.'
+  We may generalize Euler--Lagrange equation to higher dimensional optimization problems: find a function defined inside a region to extremize a functional defined as an integral over that region, with the constraint that the value of the function is fixed on the boundary of the region.
 ---

 $\Omega\in\mathbb R^m$ is a closed region.